 This Shrimp and Sausage Vegetable Skillet is an easy-to-make meal-prep recipe for your busy weekdays.
-It’s super flavorful and loaded with veggies and protein.

 The past few days, my husband hasn’t been home since he was traveling for work.
 I wasn’t very worried about “what to make for dinner”.
 Of course, we (my 3-year-old boy and I) have homemade dinner meals even when my husband is not home, but we don’t mind eating the same thing four days of the week, as my husband does.